rupeshtiwari/future-blogs/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 Next you can go to [Microsoft Certificate Dashboard](https://www.microsoft.com/en-us/learning/dashboard.aspx) and download your certificate.

 <div data-iframe-width="150" data-iframe-height="270" data-share-badge-id="3c6d3cd0-842d-4b00-bc7c-8ff9c9f6a17c" data-share-badge-host="https://www.credly.com"></div><script type="text/javascript" async src="//cdn.credly.com/assets/utilities/embed.js"></script>

+## Thanks

+_Good luck to your next exam.
+I hope I could inspire you also to attempt your first Azure Fundamental Exam._ When you are planning to give your exam write in the comment box!